kev52/startup-os-template/README.md

 If you prefer to set up manually:

-1. Clone this template
+1. Use the **"Use this template"** button to create your repo
+2. Clone your new repo locally
-2. Fill in the core documents (see "Documents to Start With" below)
+3. Fill in the core documents (see "Documents to Start With" below)
-3. Use the templates in each folder as you progress
+4. Use the templates in each folder as you progress

 ---